Physician Assistant Studies

 Goal #3: To graduate physician assistants who consistently demonstrate professionalism, including exemplary interpersonal and interprofessional collaboration skills.

-RATIONALE: Professionalism is a priority for the Duquesne University PA program.
+Rationale: Professionalism is a priority for the Duquesne University PA program.
 Students demonstrate that they are continuously evaluated on professionalism and interpersonal skills throughout the accredited phase of the program.
 In addition, faculty, standardized patients, and clinical preceptors assess professional behaviors.

 a.
 Preceptors' Assessment of Cohort Preparedness of Students- Clinical preceptors complete a survey at the end of each clinical year assessing students in the following areas: Professionalism, Reliability, and Dependability, Relating to Colleagues, Relating to Patients